-- Describe key concepts in behavioural economics and explain their importance in economics.
+- Describe key concepts and methods in behavioural economics and explain their significance in economics.

-- Apply behavioural economic concepts and theories to describe real-world problems in different contexts.
+- Apply behavioural economic concepts and theories to examine real-world problems in different contexts.

-- Describe and assess the role of behavioural economics in public, social and business policy.
+- Explain and assess the role of behavioural economics in public, social and business policy.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|